 - upon receipt of REGISTRATION REQUEST message including an eKSI, if the AMF wishes to create a mapped 5GS security context (i.e. the type of security context flag is set to "mapped security context" in the NAS key set identifier IE included in the SECURITY MODE COMMAND message).

-Editor's note: The name of NAS key set identifier used in 5GS is FFS.

 The AMF shall send the SECURITY MODE COMMAND message unciphered, but shall integrity protect the message with the 5GS integrity key based on KAMF or mapped K'AMF indicated by the ngKSI included in the message.
 The AMF shall set the security header type of the message to "integrity protected with new 5GS security context".

 Editor's note: Handling at emergency registration and emergency PDU sessions is FFS.